Classical Conversations Challenge II Begins Today!

-The kids meet one day a week, at a local church, to have conversations about the work they’ve completed and to prepare with their director for the week ahead.
-This year’s Challenge 2 class on our campus is 10 teens, including both Bella and Rex.
+The kids meet one day a week at a local church to discuss the work they’ve completed and to prepare for the week ahead under the guidance of their director.
+This year’s Challenge 2 class on our campus includes ten teens, including Bella and Rex.
 Three girls and the rest are boys.
-Out of the entire class, only 3 of the boys were kids they didn’t know.
+Out of the entire class, there were only three boys they didn’t know.

-We’ve got a big room this year, perfect for social distancing, couches, tables, chairs, and we have a big screen TV for any of the media we may watch.
+We’ve got a big room this year, perfect for social distancing, couches, tables, and chairs, and we have a big screen TV for any media we watch.
 There’s plenty of hand sanitizer for everyone.
-Plus, my kids have their masks and their own hand sanitizer.
+Plus, my kids have their masks and individual Young Living Thieves Hand Sanitizer.
 I also love that our director diffuses Thieves each time we meet.

-I’ll be updating how things are going and including what the kids have accomplished as we progress through the year.
+I plan to continue to share how things are going and include what the kids have accomplished as we progress through the year.
 I hope you’ll follow along.
 Wish us luck!
 It’s going to be a great year.

 Do you homeschool?
 What curriculum are you using?
 Do you believe in the benefits of classical education?
 I’d love to hear from you.